run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/backend.md

     ```

     1. An available, IP Address that is accessible from Run:ai Users' machines.
 Typically (but not always) the IP of one of the nodes.
     2. DNS A record such as `runai.<company-name>` or similar.
-The A record should point to the IP adddress above.
+The A record should point to the IP address above.
     3. TLS certificate and private key for the above domain.
     4. NFS server location where Run:ai can create files.
 For using alternative storage mechanisms see optional values below